detlefgerhardt/BTX-decoder-for-Windows/README.md

 ## Links
-More infos at the original Github respository: https://github.com/bildschirmtext/btx_decoder
+More information can be found in the original GitHub repository: https://github.com/bildschirmtext/btx_decoder

 Link to the SDL project: https://github.com/libsdl-org